-Dr Rebecca Jinks - Lecturer in Modern History
+Dr Rebecca Jinks - Senior Lecturer in Modern History

 I am a historian of twentieth-century genocide and humanitarianism, with particular specialisms in the Armenian genocide and the wars in the former Yugoslavia, and humanitarian responses to them.
 I tend to approach these from a social and cultural historical angle; I’m interested in the experiences and actions of ordinary people (within the context of state violence or humanitarian operations), in gendered histories, and in how we can use photographs and non-standard sources to gain deeper or different insights into historical processes and events.
 These approaches make their way into my courses on genocide, the history of humanitarianism, and in fact most classes I teach!

 What do you think of when someone mentions ‘genocide’?
 My first book, Representing Genocide, explored how the best-known genocide – the Holocaust – has influenced how other genocides are represented and understood.
 Comparing representations of the Armenian, Cambodian, Bosnian and Rwandan genocides, across film, literature, photography, and memorialisation, I showed that the Holocaust often functions as a kind of ‘template’ for the representation of other genocides.
 But what is the effect of this?
 Does genocide always happen or ‘look like’ the Holocaust?
 Paradoxically, it seems, we are less able to recognise other genocides – past and present – because of this omnipresent ‘template’.